 Topic 1: Describe your understanding of the social work profession.
 How have you incorporated the values of service and social justice (held by the profession) in your human service experiences and interactions with others?

 Topic 2: Discuss your career interests and goals.
 What population(s) or area(s) of social work practice most interests you?
 How will a social work education from Loyola University Chicago School of Social Work prepare you for work in your area of interest?
 What do you hope to accomplish with an MSW?

-If you are a transfer student currently or have previously enrolled in a MSW program elsewhere, please also address your motivation for transferring to Loyola University Chicago School of Social Work.
+If you are a transfer student currently or have previously enrolled in an MSW program elsewhere, please also address your motivation for transferring to Loyola University Chicago School of Social Work.

 Additional Program Requirements

-School Social Work: Students interested in specializing in school social work and wishing to obtain the Professional Educator License must apply to the Fall term and must submit passing TAP test scores with their application materials.
-Please review the TAP test requirements for the school social work track here.
+School Social Work: Students interested in specializing in school social work and wishing to obtain the Professional Educator License must apply to the Fall term.
+Please review other requirements for the School Social Work Track.